 The student ambassador program provides Wor-Wic students with an opportunity to serve in leadership roles on campus.
 Student ambassadors serve as campus representatives at college tours, open houses, new student welcome sessions and as speakers to student groups.
-In order to be eligible for the program, a student must:
+More information can be obtained from the director of student engagement.